Cow House Studios

 Associated Residency Program

 The Art Colony has two application periods for group residencies.
-This application is for artists who are looking to schedule a residency from January - June, 2023.
 Group residencies are fee-based and intended for groups of up to 8 artists.
 Artists can work with outside grant sources to fund their time at the Art Colony.

 **Residency Timeline**